-The Okaloosa County School District works closely with the CareerSource Okaloosa/Walton to identify key industries with a future need for skilled workers.
-Offering a wide variety of courses at the high and middle school level, Okaloosa County’s Career and Technical Education (CTE) program allows students the possibility of earning industry certification, college credit and high school credit all at once.
+The Okaloosa County School District works closely with CareerSource Okaloosa/Walton to identify key industries with a future need for skilled workers.
+Offering a wide variety of courses at the high and middle school level, Okaloosa County’s Career and Technical Education (CTE) program allow students the possibility of earning industry certification, college credit, and high school credit all at once.

 High School CTE Programs